zendframework/zend-servicemanager/doc/book/migration.md

 - It lowercased the resulting string.

 This was done to help prevent typographical errors from creating configuration errors.
-Howerver, it also presented a large performance hit, and led to some unexpected behaviors.
+However, it also presented a large performance hit, and led to some unexpected behaviors.

-In v3, service names are case sensitive, and are not normalized in any way.
+**In v3, service names are case sensitive, and are not normalized in any way.**

 As such, you *must* refer to services using the same case in which they were registered.